Thursday, February 25, 2016

 This book does an absolutely splendid job of opening up Corbin's thought to the general reader.
 Corbin's work addresses our contemporary situation in a most direct way as this book shows, and the author has made an important contribution to both the philosophy of religion and the history of religions.
 This is an interesting, careful and important piece of work that I hope will gain the recognition that it deserves. - Charles J. Adams, Emeritus Professor of Islamic Studies, McGill University

 L'Association des Amis de Stella et Henry Corbin has sponsored a French translation of this book.
 I am deeply grateful to Les Amis and to the translator, Hélène Senglard-Foreman.
-The first chapter of the French text, L'envers du Monde is available online as a pdf file.
-A paper version will appear in due course.
+The book available in French as L'Envers du Monde, published by Entrelacs.
+Available on their website HERE.

 The Corbin Trilogy